skip to main content

 SERVICE LEARNING information

-• Service Learning questions may be referred to an Mrs. Desmangles or an Assistant Principal
+• Service Learning questions may be referred to Mrs. Desmangles or one of the Assistant Principals.

-• Students may turn in all Service Learning paperwork, current and previous year's paperwork, to the locked boxes in the Assistant Principals office as soon as the hours have been completed, no need to wait for the due date.
+• Students may turn in all Service Learning paperwork, current and prior paperwork, to the locked boxes in the Assistant Principals office when completed.

-• Incomplete service learning hours for previous years, may prohibit students from playing sporgts and/or obtaining a work permit.
+• Incomplete service learning hours for previous years, may prohibit students from playing sports and/or obtaining a work permit.

 Click here to print a Service Learning Form